nikantonelli/WSJFBoard/README.md

 ![alt text](https://github.com/nikantonelli/WSJFBoard/blob/master/images/set%20global%20rank.jpg)

+## User settings

+By going to "Edit App Settings" from the gear in the top right hand corner:

+1. You can add a filter in the query box to sub-select various items.
+The app will prevent you from saving the rank if you do this - on purpose!

+2. You can ask the app to recalculate (and save) all WSJF numbers every time it opens from the source values

+3. You can stop users directly modifying the WSJF (to enforce the rule of setting the source values)

+4. You can use either the 'JobSize' field or the 'Preliminary Estimate' (T-Shirt sizing).

+If you change from JobSize to PrelimEst and set the 'recalculate' checkbox, the app will rework the numbers accordingly.

 ## Caveat!

 The current version only re-ranks the number of rows shown in the table.
 Set to 200 for the most re-ranked in one go